A greener Oslo: Modelling conscious fashion and a fully electric public transport system

-By the end of 2023, commuters can be just as sure as visitors to Oslo Runway that the full range of the public transit system's offering is sustainable, with the city's trams, trains, buses, and ferries all set to be electric by the end of this year.
+Come the end of 2023, commuters can be just as sure as visitors of Oslo Runway that the full range of public transit system’s offering is sustainable, with the city’s trams, trains, buses and ferries all set to be electric by the end of this year.

-The city is well on its way to meeting its target.
-In October 2022, the government secured one of the final pieces of the puzzle, announcing a deal to replace the city's remaining diesel buses with electric ones.
-The push for e-buses is not only better for the environment but also better for the city financially.
+The city is well on its way to meet its target.
+In October 2022, the government secured one of the final pieces of the puzzle, announcing a deal to replace the city’s remaining diesel buses with electric ones.
+The push for e-buses is not only better for the environment, but it requires less money bags.

 Beyond the Road: Emma Olbers